When your boat or business is on the line, you need a maritime attorney.

 Not just any litigator.
 One who knows admiralty jurisdiction, vessel arrest procedure, and how to enforce a maritime lien before the vessel changes hands.
+Vessel owners and marine businesses across South Florida count on Ludwin Law Group.

-South Florida Runs on the Water.
-So Does Our Practice.
+South Florida runs on the water.
+So does our practice.

-A maritime attorney handles legal disputes that arise on navigable waters, including boat manufacturer defect claims, vessel warranty disputes, maritime lien enforcement, vessel arrest proceedings in federal court, and commercial shipping disputes.
+A maritime lien attorney in Florida handles legal disputes that arise on navigable waters, including boat manufacturer defect claims, vessel warranty disputes, maritime lien enforcement, vessel arrest proceedings in federal court, and commercial shipping disputes.
 Maritime law operates under a separate federal legal system with its own jurisdiction, procedures, and remedies that do not exist in state courts.

 Ludwin Law Group represents boat owners, marinas, boatyards, marine repair shops, and marine service providers in federal and state courts throughout Florida.
 Maritime and admiralty law is a completely separate legal system from the state civil courts most attorneys practice in, with its own federal jurisdiction, its own procedural rules, and its own remedies.